Accused #Parkland Shooter #NikolasCruz Will Inherit $800k On His 22nd Birthday Yet Has A Public Defender

 Nikolas Cruz Indicated In Court Documents That He Was ‘Too Poor’ To Afford A Private Lawyer

-The couple that Nikolas Cruz was living with at the time of the shooting, James and Kimberly Snead say they have seen the paperwork that promises Cruz $800k and assumed at the time of his 22nd birthday that he would be financially comfortable.
+The couple that Nikolas Cruz was living with at the time of the shooting, James and Kimberly Snead, say they have seen the paperwork that promises Cruz $800k and assumed at the time of his 22nd birthday that he would be financially comfortable.

-Jim Lewis, a lawyer for the Sneads said Nikolas Cruz was never without money.
+Jim Lewis, a lawyer for the Sneads said Nikolas Cruz, was never without money.

 “The kid was not hurting for money at any point.
 Everyone knows about it.
 The question is if it’s available now.”